fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 The Fortran Standard Library provides three modules for the implementation of simple hash maps.
-These maps only accept hash functions with a single argument, the key, and that yield a 32 bit hash code, The modules will need to be modified to use hash functions with a different API.
-There are three modules:
+These maps only accept hash functions with a single argument, the key, and yield a 32 bit hash code.
+The modules will need to be modified if it is desired to use hash functions with a different API.
+The three modules are:
 `stdlib_hashmap_wrappers`, `stdlib_hashmap_chaining` and
 `stdlib_hashmap_open`, corresponding to the files:
 `stdlib_hashmap_wrappers.f90`, `stdlib_hashmap_chaining.f90`,